-Statement Of Work: What It Is & How to Write One for Your Project
+Statement Of Work: What It Is & How to Create One for Your Project

 No matter how massive or how simple, when entering into a contract with another business, a statement of work will be the initial binding guarantee and outline of how the work will meet established guidelines, standards, and expectations.

 Because statements of work are detailed and thorough, creating one can seem a bit overwhelming.
 To help, we’ve broken down the details for you and put together this simple, easy-to-follow guide to the in’s and out’s of creating a statement of work.

 A statement of work or SoW is a contract setting up the expectations for the project and aligning the team(s) involved.
 Details should clarify price, timeline, deliverables, process, expectations of requirements, invoicing schedules, and much more, depending on the scope and breadth of your project.